 I was really proud of that!

-Some of My Accomplishments
+Some of Brenda’s Accomplishments for An ADD Woman

 - An ADD Woman has won numerous awards in the 12+ years it has been online